 - Population health (e.g., obesity or tobacco cessation)

-Guidelines may be prompted to providers through one or more of the following: newsletters, our website, direct mailings, provider manual, and through focused meetings with CareSource Provider Engagement Specialists.
-Information regarding clinical practice guidelines and other health information are made available to members via member newsletters, the CareSource member website, or upon request.
+Guidelines may be promoted to providers through one or more of the following: newsletters, our website, direct mailings, provider manual, and through focused meetings with CareSource Provider Engagement Specialists.
+Information regarding clinical practice guidelines, Patient Safety program and other health information are made available to members via member newsletters, the CareSource member website, or upon request.